BlackJack8/iOSAdblockList/Readme.md

-# Host-List for mobile ad blockers
+# Host-List for iOS ad blockers
-This list is focused on iOS Ads,but can be used with android aswell.
+This list is focused on iOS.
 Constantly updated,to block all inapp ads.
-If you notice ads,please tell me.(To remove ads in safari,I suggest you to use the Aguard content blocker.It blocks all ads in Safari)
+If you notice ads,please tell me.
+(To remove ads in safari,I suggest you to use the Aguard content blocker.It enhances blocking)